tessel/this-week-in-tessel/2017-01-15-tessel-security-scorecard.md

  There is a handy `t2-cli` command for doing this: `t2 reboot`

-## Change the Default
+## Change the Default Password

 > Seriously, if you do only one thing to secure your device, do this.

 We did!
-Our [provisioning system](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#lan) is the only way to access the root system of Tessel over a network and requires a physical connection, like USB, to setup.
+Our [provisioning system](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#lan) is the only way to access the root system of Tessel over a network and requires a physical connection, like USB, to set up.

 ## Update Firmware